aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_install.md

 ############

+<a name="howIKnow"></a>
-**Q: How do I know if the EDMA driver is available and installed?** <a name="howIKnow"></a>
+**Q: How do I know if the EDMA driver is available and installed?**

-Amazon EDMA driver could be already installed in latest releases of various Linux distributions and in [AWS FPGA Development AMI available at AWS Marketplace](./TBD)
+Amazon EDMA driver could be already installed in latest releases of various Linux distributions and in [AWS FPGA Development AMI available at AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ)

 To make sure the driver is installed run next command from your linux shell:
   `$ lsmod | grep edma`